Mandelbulb, Mandelbrot, Mandelring and Hopfbrot: Mandelstuff

 \paragraph{} The {\bf quaternionic Mandelbrot set} $M_{\mathbb{H}}$ in which $|z|$ is the usual norm for a {\bf quaternion} $z$ is a product of the usual Mandelbrot set with a $2$-sphere.
 Note that if use in the ring $\mathbb{H}$, the decomposition $A=|A| U(A)$, where $|A|$ is the norm and $U(A)$ a unit quaternion, then $A^d = |A|^d U(A)^d$ is not the same than multiplying each of the Hopf angles by $d$ looked at before.
 In other words, this {\bf ring Mandelstuff} has little in common with the Euclidean Hopfbrot defined before.

-\paragraph{} Ring Mandelstuff can also be studied in discrete and especially finite situations.
-The analysis appears then of more number theoretical nature.
+\paragraph{} Ring Mandelstuff can also be studied in discrete and especially in finite situations.
+The analysis has then a more number theoretical nature.
 For a {\bf finite ring} $R$ with multiplicative unit $1$, we could look at $B=\{1\}$ and look at $M(d,R)=\{ c, $, the orbit of $z \to z^d + c$ starting at $0$ does not contain $b$ $\}$.
 This is already interesting in a finite ring like $\mathbb{Z}_n$ or more geometrically in the $m$-dimensional vector space like the {\bf Galois field} $Z_p^m = Z_{p^m}$.
 Polynomial maps $z \to z^g+c$ play an important role in {\bf cryptology} because they behave on $Z_p$ like {\bf pseudo random number generators}.
-The point $c=0$ is always in the Mandelbrot set. \footnote{The choice $0$ for the initial object and $1$ for the terminal object suggests itself also when looking at a ring as a category and playing a word game.}
+The point $c=0$ is always in the Mandelbrot set. \footnote{The choice $0$ for the initial object and $1$ for the terminal object suggests itself also when looking at categories which are also rings and playing a word game.}

 \paragraph{} Polynomial maps appear in cryptology because they allow to exploit the {\bf Birthday paradox phenomenon} to find collisions in an orbit to get factors.
 The {\bf Pollard $\rho$ method} uses the quadratic map $z \to z^2 + c$ to factor integers.
 See for example \cite{Riesel}.
 Because the map is essentially random on the ring, there are many collisions, leading to a periodic {\bf attractor} playing the role of {\bf Julia sets}.
 Given an escape set $B$ or escape point, we can then look at the set of parameters for which the attractor does not intersect $B$ and call this the Mandelbrot set of that escape set.
 In a topological ring, a natural {\bf escape set} would be the {\bf terminal object} $1$ and take as a {\bf starting point} the {\bf initial object}.